.DLL File Extension

 Common DLL Filenames

 msvcrt.dll - Contains standard C library functions.
-If you're missing msvcrt.dll, you can install the Microsoft Visual C++ 2015 Redistributable Package to install it and related DLLs.
+If you're missing msvcrt.dll, you can install it via the Microsoft Visual C++ 2015 Redistributable Package.

 mfc80u.dll - An MFC library required by some Windows programs created with Visual C++ 2005.
-If you're missing mfc80u.dll, you can install the Microsoft Visual C++ 2005 Redistributable Package to install it and related DLLs.
+If you're missing mfc80u.dll, you can install it via the Microsoft Visual C++ 2005 Redistributable Package.

 mfc90u.dll - An MFC library required by some Windows programs created with Visual C++ 2008.
-If you're missing mfc90u.dll, you can install the Microsoft Visual C++ 2008 Redistributable Package to install it and related DLLs.
+If you're missing mfc90u.dll, you can install it via the Microsoft Visual C++ 2008 Redistributable Package.

 mfc100u.dll - An MFC library required by some Windows programs created with Visual C++ 2010.
-If you're missing mfc100u.dll, you can install the Microsoft Visual C++ 2010 Redistributable Package to install it and related DLLs.
+If you're missing mfc100u.dll, you can install it via the Microsoft Visual C++ 2010 Redistributable Package.

 How to open a DLL file

-While it is not advised, you can decompile and modify DLL files with various applications.
-Some options include Microsoft Visual Studio, JetBrains dotPeek, Redgate .NET Reflector, and Resource Hacker.
+However, Windows developers and other advanced users can decompile DLL files to view and modify their contents.
+Tools that can decompile DLL files include Microsoft Visual Studio, JetBrains dotPeek, Redgate .NET Reflector, and Resource Hacker.

 Warning

-DLL files are typically legitimate libraries used by Windows applications, but they can also be used to distribute and execute malware attacks on victims' computers.
-To protect against malware attacks, never install a DLL file you downloaded from the Internet unless you trust the file's source.
+To protect against malware attacks, never install a DLL file you downloaded from the internet unless you trust the file's source.

 Programs that open or reference DLL files

-A DLL file is a webpage generated dynamically when accessed by a user.
+A DLL file may also be a webpage generated dynamically when accessed by a user.
 It may incorporate server-side scripts, such as Perl or VB scripts that generate the webpage's HTML.

 Webpages with DLL file extensions are typically hosted on Microsoft IIS web servers.
 The DLL extension must be mapped to the correct scripting engine on the server for the page to be processed correctly.